gmp26/grunt-panda/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+_version-0.1.6_  Tests use normalised pathnmames for Windows compatibility

 _version-0.1.5_  Now works with file globbing

 _version-0.1.4_  Revised process option description